richardgaywood/paydata.org/content/sprawlrunners/deckers/wireless_world/making_the_matrix.md

 ## Dark fibre

-The backbone infrastructure is administered and patrolled by GOD, and is theoretically neutral between the megacorps.
+The backbone infrastructure is administered and patrolled by the Grid Overwatch Division, and is theoretically neutral between the megacorps.
 But the corps didn’t get rich by trusting each other.
 Where security demands it, it’s not unusual for corporations to run their own private communication lines - for example between a secure, hidden facility and a more public one.
 This lets the secure facility access the Matrix discreetly without making its location or purpose obvious.
 This is called *dark fibre*.

 On the local mesh, dark fibre functions like a wormhole.
-If you can hack the controlling host on one end, you can coerce it to carry your traffic to the other, and suddenly you can "see" devices that could be hundreds of kilometers away.
+If you can hack the controlling host on one end, you can coerce it to carry your traffic to the other, and suddenly you can "see" devices that could be dozens or even hundreds of kilometers away.
 Occasionally, wily shadowrunners use this as part of a smash-and-grab, using a forgotten dark fibre link to hack into a distant host that is too physically well-protected to get near in the physical world.